parrt/msds692/hw/pipeline.md

 xml = untangle.parse(xmltxt)
 ```

 At this point, we need to know about the actual structure of the XML before we can pull data out.
 The root of the structure is the `file` tag so `xml.file` will get us that node in the tree.
 From there, you need to iterate over the `record` elements underneath the `data` tag.
 Pull out the individual values by their name such as `Date`.
-Note that the order of the XML tags in an individual record is not specified and so it might be different than the order of the header names.
-Be careful how you fill in the CSV "table" for output.
+Be careful how you fill in the CSV "table" for output: the order of the columns must be the order given in the headers tag.

 Notice that there are no spaces in the tag names but the `headers` tag includes the real header names like `Adj Close`.
 You will have to take this into consideration when looking for tags in the XML.